sharazghouri/soution-box-settings/README.md

 by effectively creating a wrapper around the WordPress settings API and making it super simple to create and maintain settings pages.

 This repo is actually a working plugin which demonstrates how to implement SBSA in your plugins.
-See `sbsa-test.php` for details.
+See `src/sbsa-test.php` for details.

 You can use this framework with composer if you are using auto loading in your plugin.